About Tony Clout

 I first started to play the guitar and also discovered bass guitar because of Jet Harris playing his Framus Star Bass with The Drifters on Cliff Richard’s first album Cliff.
-I fell in love with the bass and decided that was the instrument for me!
+I was hooked on the bass and decided that was the instrument for me!

 I played rhythm guitar down at the “2 I’s” in Soho with a band backing Paul Raven (later Gary Glitter).
 On nights when I wasn’t with Paul Raven, I practised playing the bass guitar on a Framus Star Bass that was always left downstairs in the cellar club.
 I had no idea who it belonged to.
 I didn’t have my own electric bass guitar, so it was very useful for me to practice.
 Forty years later, I was finally able to meet my hero Jet Harris at a Shadowmania event, and when I told him that story he said: “You were playing my bass!”
-It seems that Jet played with Wally Whyton’s Skiffle Group at the same time as forming The Drifters so, luckily for me, Jet would leave his gear at the “2 I’s“.
-Later, Jet renamed The Drifters, and they became The Shadows.
+It seems that Jet played with Wally Whyton’s Skiffle Group at the “2 I’s” while also forming Cliff’s backing group The Drifters with Hank and Bruce, so luckily for me, Jet would leave his gear at the “2 I’s“.
+Later, because of legal reasons, The Drifters had to change their name so Jet thought as they were always in Cliff’s shadow he famously came up with the name The Shadows.
 The rest is history!!

 In order to play the bass at home, I converted my very first guitar, a cheap classical acoustic, into a short scale bass guitar by using the four middle string positions and using a BG ‘A’ string tuned down to E; a BG ‘D’ tuned down to A; a BG ‘G’ tuned down to D and a guitar bottom ‘E’ tuned down to G. This served me well until my mother bought me my first Electric bass which was a Vox; it cost her the princely sum of £32 guineas at a time when a Fender Precision Bass was about £180 guineas!